Bexley, Ohio: Demographics

 Bexley is informally divided into three sections: North Bexley, consisting of the neighborhoods north of Broad Street; Central Bexley, the area between Main Street and Broad Street; and South Bexley, the area between Main Street and Livingston Avenue.
 The demographics of these three sections are distinct.
 North Bexley, particularly the Bullitt Park area comprising roughly the western half of North Bexley, is an area of large, mansion-like homes.
 Central Bexley consists primarily of large homes of between 2,000 and 4,500 square feet, and many residents are white-collar professionals characteristic of the upper middle class.

-South Bexley contains smaller homes, many of which have less than 1,500 square feet.
+South Bexley contains smaller homes, many of which have fewer than 1,500 square feet.
 Clerical and trades workers, as well as young professionals with small children, are more easily found among South Bexley residents, and the neighborhood would be seen as exhibiting many characteristics of the middle class.

-Taken as whole, Bexley has remained a community of primarily white residents with above-average resources.
-A plurality of Bexley residents consider themselves adherents of Mainline Protestant denominations.
+Bexley is a community of primarily white residents with above-average resources.
+A plurality of Bexley residents are adherents of Mainline Protestant denominations.
 The city is home to two Lutheran (ELCA) churches, a United Methodist church and an Episcopal church, and not far outside of the city may be found three Presbyterian churches.
 Bexley contains many Jewish residents and is home to three synagogues (Agudas Achim, Ahavas Sholom and Torat Emet).
 The city also has a significant number of Roman Catholic residents, and three Roman Catholic churches are located just outside Bexley's borders.
 While still a small minority of residents, African-American and mixed-race families are becoming increasingly prominent in the community.

-As home to Capital University (founded by Lutherans in 1850) and nearby Trinity Lutheran Seminary (1830) and with a significant number of residents employed by Ohio State University, Bexley is a highly educated community that values its public school district, the Bexley City Schools.
-Bexley has, in recent years, also gained the reputation of being increasingly progressive both politically and socially, a trend shared by other inner-ring suburbs in Franklin County.
+Bexley has grown increasingly progressive both politically and socially in the 21st century, a trend shared by other inner-ring suburbs in Franklin County.